-Surviving Parties Can Access Funds Immediately
+Surviving Parties Can Access Funds Right Away

 A financial institution, on request, may pay sums on deposit on a multiple party account to one or more of the parties, whether or not another party is a party with disabilities, incapacitated or deceased when payment is requested and whether or not the party making the request survives another party.